Skip to content

 Methods (brief)

 Heavy metals testing: Brooks Applied Labs, Bothell WA.
-Analytical method not explicitly stated in main report body; Appendix C describes laboratory quality control.
-Total arsenic (tAs) measured in all 168 samples; inorganic arsenic (iAs) by speciation in the 25 highest-arsenic samples.
-Total mercury (tHg) measured, not speciated as MeHg.
-Method detection limits not reported in the main text; available in Appendix C. Results are wet weight, but the report does not systematically note wet vs. dry weight basis.
-The report pools HBBF test results with FDA Total Diet Study 2014-2017 data for some averages; these pooled averages are not separated by source in the main report text.
+Total recoverable arsenic, cadmium, and lead were analyzed using a modified AOAC 2015.01 ICP-QQQ-MS method; total mercury was analyzed using EPA Method 1631 with CVAFS detection.
+Total arsenic (tAs) measured in all 168 samples; inorganic arsenic (iAs, sum of As(III) + As(V)) by arsenic speciation in the 25 highest-arsenic samples using TFA digestion and IC-ICP-CRC-MS. Total mercury (tHg) measured, not speciated as MeHg.
+Method detection limits are not summarized in the main narrative; Appendix C provides lab-method and QA/QC detail.
+Results are reported as product-as-tested/as-sold and include dry foods, so do not treat the full table as uniformly wet-weight.
+The report pools HBBF test results with FDA Total Diet Study 2014-2017 data for some averages; these pooled averages are not always separated by source in the main report text.
 Perchlorate testing performed by Southwest Research Institute, separate subsample.

 LOD/LOQ: Appendix C contains lab-specific values; these were not extracted for this source page.